 The consultation of the genealogical data of the site

-The Association maintains a genealogical databank of the descendants of Michel Saindon and Marie-Yves Godin online.
-There is more than 3900 descendants.
+The Association maintains a genealogical databank of the descendants of Michel Saindon and Marie-Yves Godin and the descendants fo his brother and sisters in Brittany online.
+There is more than 18,000 descendants.

-This databank is available to members by the members only tab as well as those who, although they are not members, contribute new informations.
+This databank is available to the members only site as well as those who, although they are not members, contribute new informations.